Sophie-ranj/Sophie-ranj/README.md

 ### I’m Sophie

-**A Data Analyst who fell in love with data storytelling based in Toronto, Canada 🇨🇦**
+**A Data Analyst who fell in love with data storytelling based in Toronto, Ca**

 ---